Rugby World Cup: Russia bank on inside track from Irish connection

 By Reuters

-When Russia take on Ireland on Thursday, captain Vasily Artemyev and assistant coach Mark McDermott will bring a unique insight into the team ranked 16 places above them in the world.
+When Russia take on Ireland in Kobe on Thursday (kick-off 11.15am BST), captain Vasily Artemyev and assistant coach Mark McDermott will bring a unique insight into the team ranked 16 places above them in the world.

 Irishman McDermott, a former Leinster and Munster hooker who played alongside the likes of John Hayes, Anthony Foley and Mick Galwey in the 1990s, has spent the last three years commuting to and from Russia to train The Bears.